|Location||British Virgin Islands|

 ExpressVPN leak test results

-We put the following ExpressVPN apps through our standard VPN tests to see how they held up on Windows, Mac OS, and Android.
+We put the following ExpressVPN apps through our standard VPN tests to see how they held up on Windows and Mac OS computers, as well as Android mobile devices.
 ExpressVPN has a great reputation when it comes to leaks and data security.
 As expected, we didn't find any problems whatsoever.

 The security and leak resistance that ExpressVPN delivers is one of the reasons it is such a good option for activities like downloading torrents and other P2P content.